 Preventing women and children from being re-trafficked is the aim of supporting recused victims in this project.
 Project Human Trafficking also helps women and children who are in high-risk circumstances.…

-Preventing human trafficking through education is being presented to young people in orphanages, schools, and universities.
-Helping them avoid becoming a victim.
-Project Stop Human Trafficking also provides education awareness…
+Preventing human trafficking through education is being presented to young people in orphanages, schools, and universities and helping them avoid becoming a victim.
+Project Stop Human Trafficking also provides education…